vhendrix2983/DS2020_finalProject/README.md

 ## Introduction

-The goal of this project is to explore the relationship between El Niño Southern Oscillation (ENSO) and tornado formation in the United States.
+The goal of this project is to explore the relationship between El Nino Southern Oscillation (ENSO) and tornado formation in the United States.
 ENSO is a global weather phenomenon located in the tropical pacific.
 It is a recurring pattern in which warmer sea surface temperatures and